|Course Title||Course Number||Semester Taken||Credits||Prerequisites|

 This is a selective program.
 View Medical Laboratory Technician Program

-For this program, students must earn a numerical grade of 77 or higher in all Biology, Chemistry, and Medical Laboratory Technician courses.
-Either failure to meet clinical objectives or failure to obtain a numerical course grade of 77 or better constitutes failure in that course.
+For this program, students must earn a numerical grade of 77 or higher in all Biology and Chemistry courses.
+Either failure to meet clinical objectives or failure to obtain a numerical course grade of 80 in all Medical Laboratory Technician courses constitutes a failure in that course.
 Students may apply for readmission to the program.

 All Medical Laboratory Technician students are required to: undergo a physical examination, complete the necessary immunization forms, including the three (3) dose Hepatitis B immunization series; carry malpractice and health insurance; and undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.